achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 * Ginger female, Hap's girlfriend
 * Professional nurse (later a private investigator)
 * She's an awesome, strong female character
-* Her daughter,Tilly, is a drug addict and runs with a bad crowd
+* Her daughter, Tilly, is a drug addict and runs with a bad crowd
 * Who would I cast as Brett?
 Marg Helgenberger from her early CSI years.

 ### Vanilla Ride